caidelta/finalgolem/README.md

 Also I think adding the methodology tab early on as my own personal notes as I learned more about the finance would ahve been a smarter more efficient way of doing this as I was constantly glancing through my computer to find the notes when I could have just kept it all in the app.

-## Thank you message

-Thank you Professor for a fun learning class it was an difficult yet enjoyable experience and I will be looking forward to FIN-440 next term!